 Improving and maintaining a strong safety culture at an electric utility is no small deed.
 Although, safety statistics across the utility industry have improved over time, the reason for this optimistic trend remains unanswered.
-Seeking both answers and a path for improvement, several utilities banded together in 2016 to seek R&D funding to help better collect, categorize, and analyze safety data with the ultimate objective of making their utility safer.
+Seeking both answers and a path for improvement, several utilities banded together in 2016 to seek R&D funding to help better collect, categorize, and analyze safety data with the ultimate objective of making their utilities safer.

-The eSafety Tracker was developed to help utilities document and analyze safety-related events: Meetings, job briefings, injuries, near-misses, investigation reports, etc. We hope that someday working at a public power utility is one of the safest occupations, but until we begin to understand the root causes of our accidents and injuries and use them to continuously improve our safety rules, we remain at risk.
+The eSafety Tracker was developed to help utilities document and analyze safety-related events: meetings, job briefings, injuries, near-misses, investigation reports, etc. We hope that someday working at a public power utility is one of the safest occupations, but until we begin to understand the root causes of our accidents and injuries and use them to continuously improve our safety rules, we remain at risk.
 The collection of safety data across a large number of public power utilities will enable more comprehensive levels of analysis and benchmarking.
 The eSafety Tracker provides an opportunity for utilities to work together and provide data that can inform better safety statistics and decision making.

-Since its inception, the Association has provided subscriber utilities the opportunity to vote on the features developed to further enhance the capabilities of the system.
+Since its inception, APPA has provided subscriber utilities the opportunity to vote on the features developed to further enhance the capabilities of the system.
 This approach gives utilities access to an advanced software resource to perform the analyses that fit their specific utility needs, which may not have been possible without this DEED-funded program.

 How does the eSafety Tracker work?